oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-8-home.png " ")

-	Beginning with the **EBS Instance**, EBS admins are typically aware of the typical time it takes for a job to complete, and which jobs run long.
+	Beginning with the **EBS Instance**, EBS admins are typically aware of the typical time it takes for a request to complete, and which requests run long.
 Looking back we can identify if a particular program or several programs took longer to complete than is typical.
-The chart shows some variability in running time, but no area of concern.
+We can again hover over a data point and look for any correlation across all charts on the page.
+Reviewing the charts show some variability, but no area of concern.

 	Since EBS is a java application, Stack Monitoring provides details into the performance of the WebLogic (WLS)cluster, specifically OACORE, the heart of EBS.
 Using our alarm example of **Concurrent Manager Completed Request Count Low**, we can use the WebLogic tier to determine if WLS is contributing the errored program runs by investigating for memory exhaustion.
 From within this tier we can see that JVM Memory, both heap and non-heap, utilization is well below 100%.
 The number of active thread pool threads that are hogging are low.
 And finally, there does not seem to be any waiting JDBC Connections.
 From this review WLS appears to be stable and healthy.